GustavePate/mergetrelloboards/README.md

 ## Requirements

-trello2txt use standard libray python module and the request module
+Theses utilities use standard libray python module and the request module

 On debian/ubuntu: